Grand Egyptian Museum: Tutankhamun Halls

 Two of the twelve halls are dedicated exclusively to the display of 5,398 artifacts belonging to King Tutankhamun, the pharaoh of the Eighteenth Dynasty (ruled ca. 1332–1323 BC).
-This is the first time that the entire collection has been displayed in one place, compared to the partial display in the Egyptian Museum in Tahrir Square previously.
-These two halls cover an area of 7,000 square meters.
+This is the first time the entire collection has been displayed in one place, unlike the partial display at the Egyptian Museum in Tahrir Square previously.
+These two halls cover 7,000 square meters.